 The bright orange aperitif Aperol is currently taking Europe by storm.
 The drink is originally from Venice but has been enthusiastically adopted by people enjoying holidays throughout the Italian Lakes.
 Bitter Aperol, local prosecco, sweet orange juice and soda water combine to create the perfect pre-dinner cocktail.

 The Italian Lakes region has so much to offer, and so does the rest of Italy.
-Why not look for some travel inspiration while browsing our other Italian villas?
+Check out or choice of The Best Italian Lakes!
+And why not look for some travel inspiration while browsing our other Italian villas?